CDAT/cdms/docs/source/manual/cdms_appendix.rst

 -  Functions getDomain, getSlice, rank, regrid, setMissing, size, subRegion, and subSlice were added.
--  The functions getRegion, getSlice, getValue, and the slice operators all return an instance of MA, a masked array.
+-  The functions getRegion, getSlice, getValue, and the slice operators all return an instance of MV, a masked array.
 Singleton dimensions are squeezed.
 -  The functions subRegion and subSlice return an instance of TransientVariable.
 Singleton dimensions are not squeezed.